 Folder owners can update the permissions and share the whole folder or individual files by adding the email addresses of collaborators.

-You can update the collaborator email addresses as needed and add or amend the details of people who need to be notified of any changes.
+You can update the collaborator emails as needed and add or amend the details of people who need to be notified of any changes.

 Files and folders are shown on the homepage in an easy-to-navigate folder tree.
 You can also create collections to be able to see groups of files quickly from the homepage.